Roaming in acetaldehyde

 This begs the question, ``what is roaming''?
-In \cite{mauguiere2014multiple} it was noted that a dissociating molecule should possess two essential characteristics in order to label the reaction as ``roaming''.
+In \cite{mauguiere2014multiple} the authors noted that a dissociating molecule should possess two essential characteristics in order to label the reaction as ``roaming''.
 In particular, the molecule should have competing dissociation channels, such as dissociation to molecular and radical products, and there should exist a long range attraction between fragments of the molecule.
 In a recent review article \cite{suits2020roaming} Suits refines this definition of roaming even further by stating that ``A roaming reaction is one that yields products via reorientational motion in the long-range ($3-8$\AA) region of the potential''.

-Following the seminal studies on roaming in the dissociation formaldehyde attention was focused on roaming in acetaldehyde, ${\rm CH_3 CHO }$\cite{houston2006photodissociation, shepler2008roaming, heazlewood2008roaming, lee2014two, li2015communication, rubio2012imaging, rubio2007slice}.
+Following the seminal studies on roaming in the dissociation of formaldehyde, attention was focused on roaming in acetaldehyde, ${\rm CH_3 CHO }$\cite{houston2006photodissociation, shepler2007, shepler2008roaming, heazlewood2008roaming, lee2014two, li2015communication, rubio2012imaging, rubio2007slice, Harding2010roaming, Klippenstein2011roaming}.
 Formaldehyde and acetaldehyde roaming dynamics present interesting contrasts.
 In formaldehyde the long range reorientational motion occurs between the HCO fragment and a hydrogen atom.
 In acetaldehyde the long range reorientation dynamics occurs between the HCO fragment and a methyl group, ${\rm CH_3}$.
-Both molecules possess competing dissociation channels to molecular and radical products, with the molecular channel be identified with the roaming mechanism.
-However, it was found by trajectory analyses that for formaldehyde dissociation by roaming occurred much less frequently than dissociation to radical products and but that the opposite occurred for acetaldehyde.
-A reason for this could be the mass difference in the roaming fragment; H for formaldehyde and ${\rm CH_3}$ for acetaldehyde.
+Both molecules possess competing dissociation channels to molecular and radical products.
+It was found that formaldehyde dissociation by roaming occurred much less frequently than dissociation to molecular products over a potential saddle point.
+In contrast, acetaldehyde prefers to dissociate to molecular products via roaming.